Helping kids reclaim

 Tim is married and has 2 beautiful daughters.
 He is a past board member of KidSport Edmonton, avid rugby fan and former avid rugby player.

-Currently, Marcie is the past Chair of the Chartered Professional in Human Resources (Alberta) Board of Directors as well as is a Board Director and HR Committee Chair for both Little Warriors and the Safety Codes Council.
+Currently, she is the past Chair of the Chartered Professional in Human Resources (Alberta) Board of Directors as well as a Board Director and HR Committee Chair for both the Safety Codes Council and Little Warriors.
+Marcie is actively engaged in working with the young women in the program at the Little Warriors Be Brave Ranch in the area of employment and leadership skills.

 Kirsten is an experienced labour and employment lawyer with Brownlee LLP where she works with employers of all sizes and structures, including private/public corporations, not-for-profit organizations and school boards.
 Prior to returning to private practice, Kirsten served as the Vice President of People Services & General Counsel for Northlands, where she oversaw over 3,500 dynamic staff and volunteers in addition to the legal, governance and regulatory matters.
 Kirsten believes strongly in volunteering within her community, and instills these values in her three children.